Practical ideas to apply when choosing winter fashions, how to ensure that your winter style doesn't leave you cold.

 For modern performance cold weather clothing, the sort worn by hikers and mountaineers, there is not such a huge difference between the different materials used for a given price point, particularly at the higher end, (cheaper budget versions should generally be avoided), you can expect excellent performance from a number of alternatives.
 Design details for optimum flexibility and performance are well developed, for the best performing cold weather clothing regardless of style see here.

-For fashion garments, the choice of material is often dictated by looks more than function.
-For cold weather gear there are two common areas where materials are often used less than optimally resulting in garments that can be significantly improved upon, they are:
+Fashion garments often have the choice of material dictated more by looks than function, there are two common areas where materials are often used less than optimally resulting in garments that can be significantly improved upon, they are:

 Cotton - avoid - Best avoided altogether in the cold, other than for (non-thermal) underwear, as moleskin for pants or the very specific use of ventile for outer garments in sub-zero temperatures.